* Top side

 Its location is adjacent to the ancient north-south road.
 Its was quarried out into the sandstone (KurKar) ridge.
 The post was used to deter the robbers and road pirates that attacked the pilgrims, and was built after the Crusader's King Baldwin I was nearly killed at this place by robbers in 1102.

 The larger Crusaders fortress of Atlit, located on the bay of Atlit, was constructed later - in 1218-1220 AD, and included a large port.
 The Qrta post became part of the first line of defense of the fortress.
 This defense line extended for several KM south, along the sandstone ridge that runs parallel to the sea.

 Click on the photos to view in higher resolution...

 The Crusaders built in the center of the hill a small post (21M x 18M x 3m Height), called Dustrey (also named Qarta).
-The following photos show the view of the Crusaders post from 3 sides:

 1. View from the south side.